FuzzOli87/culebra/README.md

 4. Make the parsing more robust.
 I'm 100% certain that there are MANY different cases that I did not account for when parsing HTML for internal, external and static content links.
 A more careful consideration of such scenarios is appropriate.
 5. Add a queue mechanism.
 The ability to set a limit on how many requests are made will bode well for performance and for users.
 6. Add some visual aids.
 A log of what the application is loading, a loading bar or something like that can be useful to let a user know that the process is still running and not hanging.
 Right now it's mostly a run, wait and see for large web pages.
+7. Refactor some implementation code.
+I would break down some of the code that fetches and resolves the URLs to test more scenarios.
+8. Test against WAY more sites and create e2e tests for more broad testing.
+I ran it against: https://www.betrottweilers.com/ Other sites I tried were www.google.com, www.reddit.com but the process took a long time.